 Asset Classes Definition

-Asset Classes are defined as financial instruments that have similar characteristics and similar behavior in the markets.
+It can also be defined as financial instruments that have similar characteristics and similar behavior in the markets.
 For instance, equities, which cover all the different kinds of stocks together, form an asset class.
 Asset class categorization is important for investors and their issuers to understand the laws and regulations guiding these groups.
 An asset class, say bonds, is subject to a different set of SEC laws as compared to equities.

 - Fixed Income Securities